High Protein Banana Pudding {with Chessmen Cookies}

 If you haven’t tried the original banana pudding with chessmen cookies (allrecipes), you should!
 It’s probably my favorite dessert of all time.
 Therefore, I had to recreate a high protein version that still tastes delicious!

 This recipe uses protein powder but Greek yogurt and cool whip do a great job masking the taste.
 It’s a super easy, tasty way to add some protein to your day!
+Keep in the fridge for 3-4 days.
+Or, slice some bananas on top when serving and keep fresh for 5 days.

-Why You Should Try This High Protein Pudding:
+Why You Should Try This Banana Pudding

-You love banana pudding: If you’re a huge fan of banana pudding, this recipe is seriously delicious while being a bit healthier.
+• You love banana pudding.
+If you’re a huge fan of banana pudding, this recipe is seriously delicious while being a bit healthier.
 You could even triple or quadruple the recipe and serve it as dessert at a get-together or dinner party.

-A fun and healthy high protein dessert or snack: Each serving contains over 20 grams of protein and 23% daily value of calcium.
+• A fun and healthy high protein dessert or snack.
+Each serving contains over 20 grams of protein and 23% daily value of calcium.

-Easy meal prep snack: This recipe is so simple to throw together – you just combine all the ingredients in a bowl with a whisk and refrigerate!
+• Easy meal prep snack.
+This recipe is so simple to throw together – you just combine all the ingredients in a bowl with a whisk and refrigerate!
 Keep in the fridge in an airtight container for 3-4 days.

 Ingredients